Isa Khan: Early life and background

-Khan was born in the 16th-century into an aristocratic Bengali Sunni Muslim zamindar family known as the Dewans of Sarail in the Bhati region of the Sultanate of Bengal.
-His grandfather, Dewan Bhagirath, belonged to a Bais Rajput clan from Ayodhya and settled in Sarail after being appointed as the Dewan of Sultan Ghiyasuddin Mahmud Shah of Bengal.
-His father, Dewan Sulaiman Khan (formerly Kalidas Gajdani), inherited this position and converted to Sunni Islam with the guidance of Ibrahim Danishmand, an Islamic scholar of Sonargaon.
+Isa Khan was born on 17 April 1536 into a zamindar family known as the Dewans of Sarail in the Bhati region of the Sultanate of Bengal.
+There are conflicting accounts regarding his origins.
+According to one tradition, his grandfather Bhagirat was a Bais Rajput from Oudh who came to Bengal in search of fortune.
+His father Sulaiman Khan, originally named Kalidas Gajdani, converted to Islam and carved out a principality in Bhati.
+Abu'l Fazl, in his Ain-i-Akbari, calls him "Isa Afghan", though in the Akbarnama corrects his mistake and assigns the Bais Rajput origin.
 Isa Khan's mother, Syeda Momena Khatun, was the daughter of Sultan Mahmud Shah.
 His maternal aunt was married to Khidr Khan Surak.
 Isa had one younger brother, Ismail Khan, and one sister, Shahinsha Bibi.

 Following the death of Sultan Mahmud Shah, Isa's father declared himself as the legal successor and revolted against the Sur Empire.
 He was later killed in battle.

-According to Abul Fazl, a 16th-century historian and the author of Akbarnama:

 Rise to power

-With the help of Taj Khan, a Karrani ruler during 1564–1566, Isa obtained an estate in Sonargaon and Maheswardi Pargana in 1564 as a vassal of Karrani dynasty of Bengal.
-He gradually increased his power.
+With the help of Taj Khan, a Karrani ruler during 1564–1566, Isa obtained an estate in Sonargaon and Maheswardi Pargana in 1564 as a vassal of the Karrani dynasty of Bengal.
+He gradually increased his power in the Bhati region by making alliances with other Zamindars and helping fellow Afghan chieftains.
 In 1573 he helped Daud Khan Karrani in his expedition to Chittagong against Udai Manikya, the Maharaja of Tripura.

 From the inscription on a cannon, it is known that by 1593-1594 Isa Khan was using the title Masnad-i-Ala.
-Various theories have been put forward regarding who might have been granted him the title.
+Various theories have been put forward regarding who might have granted him the title.
 Historian Abdul Karim believes he assumed the title himself sometime after 1581–1582.

 Military campaigns

-The ruling of Karrani dynasty ended when Daud Khan was defeated in the Battle of Rajmahal in 1576.
+The rule of Karrani dynasty ended when Daud Khan was defeated in the Battle of Rajmahal in 1576.
 Isa started playing a leading role in the local resistance.
-In the end he successfully conquered Dhaka, Rangpur, Pabna, Tripura, parts of Mymensingh and Bogra.
-In 1577, Isa established Egarasindhur (in present-day Pakundia Upazila, Kishoreganj) as the political and trading centre.
+In the end he successfully conquered parts of Dhaka, Rangpur, Pabna, Tripura, Mymensingh and Bogra.
+In 1577, Isa established Egarasindhur (in present-day Pakundia Upazila, Kishoreganj) as the political and trading centre of his realm.
 Forming a petty kingdom that remained independent.
 He declared himself as the ruler of the Bhati region in 1581–82.
 From Sarail, he shifted his administrative centre to Sonargaon.
 He built fortresses at Katrabo, Kalagachhia and Khizrpur near Sonargaon.